wildcatasr1051/gen711_final_project/README.md

 chmod +x ./fastp.sh/
+   The permission was changed for the "fastp.sh" file to add executable permission.
+(IDK what this fully means)

+cd ..
+   The directory was changed to the previous directory "fish_final".

 mkdir trimmed_fastqs
+   A directory named "trimmed_fastqs" was created in the "fish_final" directory.
+This file will contained the trimmed fastq data.

 cd raw_data
+   The directory was changed to "raw_data".

 cd fastqs
+   The directory was changed to "fastqs"

 qiime tools import \
    --type "SampleData[PairedEndSequencesWithQuality]"  \
    --input-format CasavaOneEightSingleLanePerSampleDirFmt \
    --input-path ./GreatBay/ \
    --output-path /home/users/nlf1022/fish_final/trimmed_fastqs/GreatBay_trimmed

 qiime tools import \
    --type "SampleData[PairedEndSequencesWithQuality]"  \